Bladder: Structure

 The bladder has three openings.
 The two ureters enter the bladder at ureteric orifices, and the urethra enters at the trigone of the bladder.
 These ureteric openings have mucosal flaps in front of them that act as valves in preventing the backflow of urine into the ureters, known as vesicoureteral reflux.
 Between the two ureteric openings is a raised area of tissue called the interureteric crest.
 This makes the upper boundary of the trigone.
 The trigone is an area of smooth muscle that forms the floor of the bladder above the urethra.
-It is an area of smooth tissue for the easy flow of urine into and from this part of the bladder - in contrast to the irregular surface formed by the rugae.
+It is an area of smooth tissue for the easy flow of urine into and from this part of the bladder – in contrast to the irregular surface formed by the rugae.

 The walls of the bladder have a series of ridges, thick mucosal folds known as rugae that allow for the expansion of the bladder.
 The detrusor muscle is the muscular layer of the wall made of smooth muscle fibers arranged in spiral, longitudinal, and circular bundles.
 The detrusor muscle is able to change its length.
 It can also contract for a long time whilst voiding, and it stays relaxed whilst the bladder is filling.
 The wall of the urinary bladder is normally 3–5 mm thick.
 When well distended, the wall is normally less than 3 mm.

 Nearby structures

-In men, the prostate gland lies outside the opening for the urethra.
+In males, the prostate gland lies outside the opening for the urethra.
 The middle lobe of the prostate causes an elevation in the mucous membrane behind the internal urethral orifice called the uvula of urinary bladder.
 The uvula can enlarge when the prostate becomes enlarged.

 The bladder is located below the peritoneal cavity near the pelvic floor and behind the pubic symphysis.
-In men, it lies in front of the rectum, separated by the recto-vesical pouch, and is supported by fibres of the levator ani and of the prostate gland.
-In women, it lies in front of the uterus, separated by the vesico-uterine pouch, and is supported by the elevator ani and the upper part of the vagina.
+In males, it lies in front of the rectum, separated by the rectovesical pouch, and is supported by fibres of the levator ani and of the prostate gland.
+In females, it lies in front of the uterus, separated by the vesicouterine pouch, and is supported by the elevator ani and the upper part of the vagina.